 Parents/guardians are invited to email/text questions or schedule additional meetings through college graduation.
 Please allow for a 24-48 hour response time.

-Through 2021, I have toured 250+ colleges and universities.
+I have visited 300+ colleges and universities.

-Students have pursued 77 majors thus far.
+Students have pursued 83 majors thus far.

 Academic and financial parameters serve as guiding principles to filter physical and cultural college criteria.
-Five schools are recommended for the first round of student research.
+At least five schools are recommended for the first round of student research.
 Resources are provided for students to develop five pros and cons, write a reflective paragraph, and score each college out of 100, representing their level of interest.
 With each set of suggested colleges, criteria are clarified and more focused through shared family direction and campus visits.

 The essay conversation starts with a broad overview of the personal narrative intent and focuses on the benefits of reflection and storytelling.
-Based on both what I know about the student and the essay prompts, an intentional interview helps students identify topics to consider.
+Based on what I know about the student and the essay prompts, an intentional interview helps students identify topics to consider.
 An instructional handout helps improve self-editing.
 Three rounds of discussion and revision are usually enough to be ready for submission.

 While there is inherent stress in applying to college, spreading the action items over months helps make the checklist more manageable.
 Meeting and homework reminders are provided to help students stay on track.
 Adjustments are made throughout the process to adapt to individual needs.

-To date, students have attended 87 colleges in 24 states, Washington D.C. and Canada.
+To date, students have attended 97 colleges in 25 states, Washington D.C. and Canada.
 See the list here >

 90% continue meeting through college graduation.